PostgreSQL

 The path

 ).
-The path can also contain envinronment variables, for example postgres://user:password@host:port/[$HUGR_DB_NAME]
+The path can also contain environment variables, for example: postgres://user:password@host:port/[$HUGR_DB_NAME]

 .
-When the data source are being attached to the Hugr engine, the environment variables will be replaced with the actual values.
+When the data source is being attached to the Hugr engine, the environment variables will be replaced with the actual values.

 mutation addPostgresDataSet($data: data_sources_mut_input_data! = {}) {